sekhansen/machine_learning_economics/README.md

 # machine_learning_economics

 This repository contains lecture notes for a basic course on machine learning for economics, along with some example notebooks written in R and Python.
+This repository has been set up for https://mybinder.org/, which allows the user to open the notebooks in an executable environment with all dependencies already built.
+The Binder for this repository is https://mybinder.org/v2/gh/sekhansen/machine_learning_economics/master.